 International Six Sigma Institute is an independent Institute which helps Organizations and Professionals get accredited with worldwide renowned and recognized Six Sigma Certifications and prove their competence in Six Sigma domain.
 We empower Six Sigma Professionals worldwide to build their Careers, and Companies to sell their Outstanding Products and Services.

-Your Certified Six Sigma Champion, Certified Six Sigma Master Black Belt, Certified Six Sigma Deployment Leader, Certified Six Sigma Black Belt, Certified Six Sigma Green Belt and Certified Six Sigma Yellow Belt Certification Programs have proven their worldwide Acceptance and Reputation by being the choice of more than 257'000 Six Sigma Practitioners in 143 Countries.
+Your Certified Six Sigma Champion, Certified Six Sigma Master Black Belt, Certified Six Sigma Deployment Leader, Certified Six Sigma Black Belt, Certified Six Sigma Green Belt, Certified Six Sigma Yellow Belt, Certified Six Sigma Trainer and Certified Six Sigma Coach Certification Programs have proven their worldwide Acceptance and Reputation by being the choice of more than 613,400 Six Sigma Practitioners in 143 Countries.

 Six Sigma is an open Problem Solving and Quality Improvement Framework, and yet before International Six Sigma Institute was founded for you, there has been no reasonable way for Six Sigma Professionals like yourself to obtain Six Sigma Certifications and to prove your competence in Six Sigma domain.
 Six Sigma Professionals had to pay expensive fees for the one way profit-driven Six Sigma Certification Programs of other Certification Entities.